Mara (Doctor Who): Creation

 The scripts for both Kinda and Snakedance were written by Christopher Bailey.
 When initially writing Kinda, Bailey was studying concepts pertaining to Buddhism, which influenced large aspects of the script; similarly, other elements from other religious works were included as inspiration.
 The Mara's name was taken from Mara, a demon which tempted The Buddha in Buddhist mythology.
 According to Bailey, the Mara was originally conceived of as an aspect of Tegan's character, and the Mara was characterised as an ambivalent figure, with the Mara taking on a different form depending on the host.
 As development progressed, the Mara slowly evolved into a more villainous figure, which Bailey equivalated to the Christian Devil more than the original Buddhist ideas he had aimed for.
 Though initially conceived as a non-corporeal being, the script was edited by three different script editors, with the final script editor to look over the script having rewritten the serial to fit Doctor Whos usual format of including monsters as antagonists, resulting in the Mara becoming a physical threat.

 Kindas success resulted in a sequel being created, dubbed Snakedance, as script editor Eric Saward wished to see a return of the Mara and an expansion of Tegan's character via its return.
-It was also part of a larger theme of every episode of the show's twentieth season, of which Snakedance was a part of, depicting an aspect that had appeared in a prior episode of the series, with the Mara being Snakedances returning element.
+It was also part of a larger theme of every episode of the show's twentieth season, of which Snakedance was a part, depicting an aspect that had appeared in a prior episode of the series, with the Mara being Snakedances returning element.